Build the Tango Skiff

 Q: What shaft length should the motor be?

-Q: Can I change the seating rrangement?
+Q: Can I change the seating arrangement?

 Absolutely.
 Part of the fun of building your own boat is customizing it to suit your needs.
 However, there are some things to keep in mind.
 These boats are designed to have fore and aft water-tight compartments to provide flotation in case of a swamping.
 If you make changes, make sure you maintain sufficient flotation.
 Also, the seats in the Tango Skiffs work with the bulkheads to stiffen the hull.
 If you modify the seat and bulkhead arrangements, make sure you are providing enough structure to brace the sides and bottom to prevent flexing and oil-canning.